rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

     For example, if your kid tells you they are hungry, that's a way of knowing that is not science.

-    **(Ryan, the author of these notes)**: I disagree, it's still science: empirical and falsifiable.
+    **(Ryan, the author of these notes)**: I disagree, it's still scientific: empirical and falsifiable.
-    You could ask them to repeat it in case you mis-heard them;
+    You could ask your kid to repeat in case you mis-heard them;
-    you could look closely to verify you aren't mis-identifying them, empirically improving your confidence in the information.
+    you could look closely to verify you aren't mis-identifying them;
+    you can verify (insofar as you get accurate feedback from the kid) that their hunger subsides after feeding them;
+    empirically improving your confidence in the information.

 15. **Steven Weinberg** - Works in particle physics, QFT, and cosmology.